Netcracker/KubeMarine/documentation/Troubleshooting.md

 ## HTTPS Ingress doesn't work

+**Symptoms**: The secure connection isn't being established, the ciphers is not supported by server.
-The `ingress-nginx-controller` doesn't support all ciphers from TLSv1.2 and TLSv1.3 by default.
-If secure connection isn't being established, check the ciphers that are applicable for the particural `ingress`.
+**Root cause**: The `ingress-nginx-controller` doesn't support all ciphers from TLSv1.2 and TLSv1.3 by default.
+The default list of ciphers is embeded in `ingress-nginx-controller` image in `/etc/nginx/nginx.conf` file.
+**Solution**: Change `ingress` annotation that manages the ciphers list.
 The following example of `ingress` annotation adds the `AES128-SHA256` cipher that is not supported by default:

 ```yaml
 apiVersion: networking.k8s.io/v1